The term “Sales Intelligence” is frequently thrown around in sales and marketing, but there’s a lot of confusion about what it actually refers to.

 Henry: Sales intelligence is actionable information on prospects, your target accounts.

-Henry: Sales intelligence is actionable intelligence on prospects – your target accounts.
-In order for it to truly be sales intelligence, it needs to include both intelligence on the account – such as reporting structure, budgets and, technology install base data – as well as intelligence on the individual prospects – like job responsibilities, verified contact data, and their propensity to buy.
+True sales intelligence needs to include both information on the account, such as reporting structure, budgets and, technology install base data; as well as intelligence on the individual prospects, like job responsibilities, verified contact data, and predictive indicators around purchase intent.

-I could call 1,000 companies and try to engage with a really bland pitch, or I could call 10 where I know that they are in need of my service, who the decision maker is, the initiatives they’re working on, and what they’ve been researching online – my chances are much higher with those 10 than they would be calling through the 1,000.
+I could call 1000 companies and try to engage with a really bland pitch – or I could call 10 that I KNOW need my service, I know who the decision maker is, the initiatives they’re working on, and what they’ve been researching online.

 Sales intelligence allows you to know who your next most likely buyer is, and know how to get ahold of them.